IBM-OSS-Support/AI-Observability-Metrics/ai-observability-extention/README.md

 ### How to install AI Observability Metrics on macOS
-Under VSCode extensions, search for `AI Observability Metrics` extension and click install.
+1. Under VSCode extensions, search for `AI Observability Metrics` extension and click install.
 This will install all the necessary libraries and components required for execution your AI Application.Allow around 2 minutes for installation to complete.

+2. On your keyboard, press `command ⌘` + `shift ⇧` + `P` and select ```Start AI Observability Metrics```.

-Here is a walkthrough of how to install the script on macOS:
+Here is a walkthrough of how to execute an application in MacOS:

-1.Navigate to `ai_observability_metrics.py`.
+1. Navigate to `ai_observability_metrics.py`.
 Define the following variables in lines 9-12.

 ```
 GRAPHSIGNAL_API_KEY = "GRAPHSIGNAL_API_KEY_HERE"